chingc/demo-github-actions-branch-name/README.md

 ## Overview

-- Shows various `github` context properties that may or may not be the branch name
+- Shows various `github` context properties that may or may not contain the branch name
 - Sets branch name to the top level `env` so it can be accessed by the entire workflow

 ## References